Mastermind (Jason Wyngarde): Other versions

+Age of Apocalypse

 In the alternate timeline seen in the 1995–1996 Age of Apocalypse storyline, Jason Wyngarde is one of the many victims of Apocalypse's regime.
 He is a victim of the experiments of a time-traveling Sugar Man, which left him mute, though he is rescued by a time-traveling X-Man, as well as Forge and Magneto.
-Years later, he joines Forge's Outcasts, a resistance cell traveling under the cover of a theater troupe.
+Years later, he joins Forge's Outcasts, a resistance cell traveling under the cover of a theater troupe.
 He was ultimately killed by the bounty hunter Domino.

+House of M

 In the alternate timeline seen in the 2005 storyline House of M, Mastermind is mentioned to be a business rival of Tony Stark.